guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/preliminary_combination.rst

   the reduction recipe.
 In this case a single image has been obtained at each point of the dithering pattern before moving to the next location within the pattern.
 For that reason a single image appears in each block.

+- The key ``requirements`` is employed to pass additional parameters to the reduction recipe.
+In this case, we are specifying the reprojection method to be employed in order to correct the images from distortions prior to their final combination.
+Since the reprojection is performed using the package `reproject <https://reproject.readthedocs.io/en/stable/>`_ we can choose between the different resampling algorithms implemented in that package: valid values are: ``none`` (no reprojection is performed; this leads to bad results when combining dithered images, specially at the final image borders), ``interp`` (fastest reprojection method), ``adaptive``, or ``exact`` (slowest).
+Please, have a look to the documentation in the `reproject <https://reproject.readthedocs.io/en/stable/>`_ package if you need additional information concerning the reprojetion methods.
+In this example we are using ``interp``, which provides good results.
+PyEmir users can try to use the slower ``adaptive`` or ``exact`` methods and compare the final combined images to check for the impact of the adopted method (we do not expect important differences).

 - The key ``enabled: True`` indicates that this block is going to be reduced.
   As it is going to be shown later, the user can easily